-Making decisions about the lath and plaster wall of a historic home is one of those that homeowners find challenging, especially if they see signs of damage or are planning to rewire their home and conceal them in the walls.
+Making decisions about the lath and plaster of a historic home is one of those that homeowners find challenging, especially if they see signs of damage or are planning to rewire their home and conceal them.

-Unfortunately, it is quite common for homeowners to make mistakes when it comes to the walls of their historic home, such as:
+Unfortunately, it is quite common for homeowners to make mistakes when it comes to their historic home, such as:

 - Not considering doing repairs when they see signs of damage.
-They will immediately think that it is not repairable and look to replace the entire wall
+They will immediately think that it is not repairable and look to replace the entire portion.

-- Ignoring the benefits of lath and plaster walls, such as soundproofing and fire resistance, simply because they consider the appearance of plaster walls out of fashion
+- Ignoring the benefits of lath and plaster, such as soundproofing and fire resistance, simply because they consider the appearance of plaster out of fashion

-- Hiring the cheapest contractor who claims to know how to plaster walls.
-Plastering is considered as an art form and not all contractors can correctly do this task, that is why those who can do so do not come cheap.
+- Hiring the cheapest contractor who claims to know how to plaster.
+It is considered as an art form and not all contractors can correctly do this task, that is why those who can do so do not come cheap.

-Keep all these in mind before you start removing the plaster walls of your historic home in favor of drywall.
+Keep all these in mind before you start removing it from your historic home in favor of drywall.
 You don’t want to end up regretting your decision, like so many other homeowners experienced.